"Feb. 20, 2013 -- More American women are aware of their risk for heart disease than ever before, but huge gaps in knowledge still remain.

 Medical Editor: John P. Cunha, DO, FACOEP

-Aggrastat (tirofiban hydrochloride) is used to prevent blood clots or heart attack in people with severe chest pain or other conditions, and in those who are undergoing an angioplasty procedure (to open blocked arteries).
-It keeps platelets in the blood from coagulating (clotting) to prevent blood clots.
-Common side effects include nausea, stomach pain, runny or stuffy nose, cough, sore throat, or mild headache or dizziness.
+Aggrastat (tirofiban hydrochloride) is an antiplatelet drug that works by keeping platelets in the blood from coagulating (clotting) used to prevent blood clots or heart attack in people with severe chest pain or other conditions, and in those who are undergoing an angioplasty procedure (to open blocked arteries).
+Common side effects of Aggrastat include nausea, stomach pain, runny or stuffy nose, cough, sore throat, headache, dizziness, blood in the urine, excessive sweating, pelvic pain, or water retention.

 Aggrastat is administered intravenously in a clinical setting, at an initial rate of a 0.4 mcg/kg/min dose for 30 minutes and then continued at 0.1 mcg/kg/min.
 Aggrastat may interact with phenytoin, tamoxifen, tolbutamide, torsemide, fluvastatin, blood thinners, or other medications used to prevent blood clots.
 Tell your doctor all medications you use.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment with Aggrastat and aspirin.
 Aggrastat is not expected to be harmful to a fetus.
 However, aspirin is sometimes given with Aggrastat, and aspirin can cause bleeding when taken during the last 3 months of pregnancy.
 Aspirin can also cause side effects in a newborn baby.
 It is unknown if this drug passes into breast milk or if it could harm a nursing baby.
 Consult your doctor before breast-feeding.